snltd/SexyMF/README.md

      POST svc=system-log http://host:9206/smf/@/svcadm/restart HTTP/1.1

 You can pass flags such as `-t` and `-s` by setting `flags=` to a list of the flags you require.
-SexyMF does not check that the flags mean anything to `svcadm(1m)`: it is the user's responsibility to send the right ones.
+SexyMF has a look-up list of allowable flags for each `svcadm` sub-command in the config file, and if a user tries to set a flag which is not in the appropriate list, he wil receive an error.

-Sending invalid flags, an invalid service name, or an invalid command will result in a 409 error and a JSON object which attempts to identify the bad data.
+Sending an invalid service name or an invalid command will result in a 409 error and a JSON object which attempts to identify the bad data.
 A missing command is a 404.

+If the SexyMF user doesn't have sufficient OS authorizations to run the command, the user will get back a 500 error, with the standard error from `svcadm` in the body.

 ### Adding, Changing, or Deleting Service Properties